<img alt="" src="https://secure.intelligent-consortium.com/791393.png" style="display:none;">

 Motion paths bar graph animated

 I hope you have found some inspiration to enhance your PowerPoints using Motion Paths.
-If you have any questions about Motion Paths or suggestions for other PowerPoint tutorials, please drop me an email at tbritton@innovia.com.
+If you have any questions about Motion Paths, please drop an email at info@innovia.com.

 Happy PowerPointing!